Skip to main content

 Daily attendance at school is mandatory.
 If a student is absent, the parent/guardian is to call the school the same day as the absence.
 If the school does not receive a call or note from the parent/guardian, the school will attempt to make contact.
 When the student returns to school, a valid explanation verifying the reason for the absence must be provided by the parent/guardian (see Parent/Guardian and Student Handbook and Notice of Rights and Responsibilities) for detailed information on excused and unexcused absences).
 Students with excessive unexcused absences will be referred to SARB.

-School Attendance Review Board or SARB
+School Attendance Review Board

 The School Attendance Review Board (SARB) is composed of representatives from the District, law enforcement, probation and various community based and youth services agencies.
 Members work collaboratively to diagnose the problem and develop a plan to get the student back to school.
 Failure to meet with SARB or follow its directives can result in referral to Juvenile Probation for truancy mediation, or the District Attorneys office for prosecution.

-SARB Hearing Dates normally on Tuesdays
+SARB Hearing Dates are usually held on Tuesdays.

 Resources to Support Attendance Initiatives

-Daytime Youth Protection (From Fremont Municipal Code)
+Daytime Youth Protection

 (a) It is unlawful for any minor under the age of 18 years, who is subject to compulsory education or to compulsory continuation education, to be in or upon any public street, highway, road, alley, park, playground, or other public ground, public place, public building, place of amusement, eating establishment or vacant lot when the minor is required to be in school.
 This section shall only apply during the hours of 7:30 a.m. to 2:30 p.m. on days when the minor's school is in session.